-- a. engaging in sexual relations with a client where no consensual relationship existed between them before the attorney-client relationship commenced by engaging in sexual activity with L.T. on May 21, 2017 in his law office in violation of Rule 1.8 (j) of the Illinois Rules of Professional Conduct; and, - b. committing a criminal act that reflects adversely on the lawyer's honesty, trustworthiness or fitness as a lawyer in other respects, by conduct including restraining and engaging in sexual contact with LT, a person who Respondent believed had serious mental health and drug abuse issues, by committing battery in violation of 720 ILCS 5/12-3, assault in violation of 720 ILCS 5/12-1, unlawful restraint in violation of 720 ILCS 5/10-3, and criminal sexual abuse in violation of 720 ILCS 5/11-1.50(a)(2), in violation of Rule 8.4(b) of the Illinois Rules of Professional Conduct (2010).
+- a. engaging in sexual relations with a client where no consensual relationship existed between them before the attorney-client relationship commenced by engaging in sexual activity with L.T. on May 21, 2017 in his law office in violation of Rule 1.8 (j) of the Illinois Rules of Professional Conduct; - b. committing a criminal act that reflects adversely on the lawyer's honesty, trustworthiness or fitness as a lawyer in other respects, by conduct including restraining and engaging in sexual contact with LT, a person who Respondent believed had serious mental health and drug abuse issues, by committing battery in violation of 720 ILCS 5/12-3, assault in violation of 720 ILCS 5/12-1, unlawful restraint in violation of 720 ILCS 5/10-3, and criminal sexual abuse in violation of 720 ILCS 5/11-1.50(a)(2), in violation of Rule 8.4(b) of the Illinois Rules of Professional Conduct (2010). - ANSWER: Respondent denies the allegations contained in paragraph 18.